Freedom of Speech

 There is no other source for the most important data about

-the problems.
-Medical professionals will not report it.
+the problems for patient harm.
+Medical professionals will not report them.
 Hospitals often cannot

-ever is made of 93% of the adverse events in medicine and the other 7% are
+find out about them even when the happen in their own building.
+No record whatsoever is made of 93% of the adverse events in medicine and the other 7% are reported

 Reporting).
-Indications are that the worse the adverse the event, the less likely it is to be reported.
+Indications are that the worse the problem the less likely it is to be reported.

 does get reported, it is hidden by privacy laws and gag orders and cannot be

-It's not as though we are asking for a level field.
-We are not asking to be protected even if we commit crimes like they are protected when they commit crimes against patients.
-We are asking only to be allowed to speak.
-Victims of rape, abuse and other unfriendly practices, as well as victims of negligence and error, have to be able to speak, and medical personnel have to develop thicker skins, if we are to gain an understanding of, and make progress on, issues in patient safety.
+It's not as though patients are asking for a level playing field.
+They are not asking to be protected when they commit crimes against providers even though providers are protected when committing crimes against patients (see civil-criminal).
+Patients are asking only to be allowed to speak about it.
+Victims of rape, abuse and other unfriendly practices, as well as victims of negligence and error, have to be able to speak if patients are to be able to protect themselves against them.
+And medical personnel have to develop thicker skins, if we are to gain an understanding of, and make progress on, issues harming patients.

 Currently, in some states, medical personnel can put patients in jail for speaking if the patients don't have enough assets for them to take.
-If you think that is not an issue, you haven't tried to speak to enough injured patients.
-It's why you don't hear from the worst victims of abuse in medicine.
+If you think that is not an issue, you haven't spoken to enough injured patients.
+We don't hear from the worst victims of abuse in medicine because of this.
 It's part of why predators can continue to be predacious in medicine.
 At the very least patients should have a reasonable means to protect each other from that.

 No one else will report it